Debbie Wasserman Schultz

-Personal life and education
+Early life and education

 Born in Forest Hills, Queens, New York, to a Jewish family, Wasserman Schultz is the daughter of Ann and Larry Wasserman.
 Her father is a certified public accountant, and her brother, Steven Wasserman, is an assistant United States attorney for the District of Columbia.

 From 1968 to 1978, the family lived in Lido Beach on Long Island.
 In 1978, her family moved to Melville, also on Long Island, where she graduated from Half Hollow Hills High School East in 1984.
 She received a Bachelor of Arts in 1988 and a Master of Arts with a certificate in political campaigning in 1990, both in political science, from the University of Florida.

 At the University of Florida, Wasserman Schultz was active in student government, serving as president of the Student Senate and the founder and president of the Rawlings Area Council Government.
 She was also a member of the Omicron Delta Kappa honor society, the James C. Grimm chapter of the National Residence Hall Honorary, and the union Graduate Assistants United.
 She served as president of the Graduate Student Council and vice president of the UF College Democrats.
 She has credited her experience in student politics with developing her "love for politics and the political process."

-Wasserman Schultz lives in Weston, near Fort Lauderdale.
-She is married to Steve Schultz; they have three children.
-She is an active member of the National Jewish Democratic Council, Planned Parenthood, and Hadassah.

-In March 2009, she revealed that she had undergone seven surgeries related to breast cancer in 2008 while maintaining her responsibilities as a member of the House.
-That year, she promoted efforts for early screening for breast cancer.